ray-project/ray/doc/source/data/dataset.rst

 As new user of Ray Datasets, you may want to start with our :ref:`Getting Started guide<datasets_getting_started>`.
 If you've run your first examples already, you might want to dive into Ray Datasets' :ref:`key concepts <data_key_concepts>` or our :ref:`User Guide <data_user_guide>` instead.
-Advanced users can refer directly to the Ray Datasets :ref:`API reference <data_api>` for their projects.
+Advanced users can refer directly to the Ray Datasets :ref:`API reference <data-api>` for their projects.

 .. panels::
     :container: text-center